chicolucio/chicolucio.github.io/_portfolio/2015-professor_ifrj.md

 period: 2015 - present
 position: 9
 description: |
-  Researcher responsible for development group of interactive educational softwares, based on Python programming language and Jupyter Notebook tool
+  I'm the researcher responsible for a development group of interactive educational software, based on the Python programming language and the Jupyter Notebook tool.
 ---

 ![planck_animation](/assets/images/animation_small.gif){: .align-left}